Denmark

 Danish rainbow trout

 Production is divided into two segments: land-based farms and sea cages.
 The tradition of land-based farming dates back to the mid-19th century.
 The techniques used today are ponds, raceways, and recirculation systems (RAS) producing small portion-size trout.
-In 2022 the share of trout production in RAS systems amounted to 41% of the country’s total aquaculture production.
+In 2022 the share of trout production in RAS systems amounted to 43% of the country’s total aquaculture production.
 Another important freshwater species is the European eel (Anguilla anguilla), which is farmed in land-based recirculation units.
-Salmon, pike-perch, and yellowtail kingfish are among the other species farmed.
-In 2022, the number of farms was 239, of which most are freshwater farms primarily in Jutland.
+However, the production of eel, 101 tonnes in 2024, has been decreasing on average by about 37% per year over the 2020–2024 period.
+In 2023, the number of aquaculture companies was 144, with 244 active sites, of which most are freshwater farms primarily in Jutland.

 Sea cage farming in Denmark was introduced in the 1970s and now represents 20% of the total trout production.
 Around 70% of the farming takes place in the Baltic Sea area.
-Blue mussel farming (primarily on long suspended lines) is a new activity that started in 2006 and has been showing significant growth recently: the total volumes reached 10 227 tonnes in 2022 – a two-fold increase from 2018.
+Blue mussel farming (primarily on suspended long lines) is a new activity that started in 2006 and has shown significant growth recently: the total volume reached 6,970 tonnes in 2024 – a decrease of 15% compared to 2023.
 Farming takes place mainly in the Limfjord in the northern part of Jutland, but also in the Skagerrak and Kattegat.
-In 2022 there were 609 employees in the sector, of which over 73% were employed full-time.
+In 2023 there were 561 employees in the sector, of which over 72% were employed full-time.

 Processing and trade